NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Weapon Improviser.md

 Tavern: bottle, mug, serving tray, stool

+**GM Advice** For a GM setting damage, typically a one-handed improvised weapon's damage is 1d4, 1d6, or 1d8; one that needs two hands is 1d8, 1d10, or occasionally 1d12, and an extremely ineffective one might deal 1 damage.
+Improvised weapons typically have zero, one, or two traits, and often have the nonlethal trait.
+Agile improvised weapons usually have a smaller die size.
+It's extremely rare for an improvised weapon to deal more than one die of damage, but powerful magical objects might.
+Improvised weapons should be fun and don't last long, so feel free to experiment!

 ## [[Feats/Weapon Improviser Dedication|Weapon Improviser Dedication]] Feat 2

 **Prerequisites** trained in all martial weapons

 * * *

-You don't take the normal -2 penalty to attack rolls with improvised weapons.
-Additionally, whenever you gain a class feature that grants you expert or greater proficiency with any weapon, you also gain that proficiency with improvised weapons.
+You don't take the normal –2 penalty to attack rolls with improvised weapons.
+Improvised weapons you use have a minimum weapon damage die of 1d6, or 1d4 if the improvised weapon is agile.

 **Special** You can't select another dedication feat until you have gained two other feats from the Weapon Improviser archetype.